awsdocs/amazon-s3-userguide/doc_source/create-bucket-overview.md

 ## Using the AWS SDKs<a name="create-bucket-intro"></a>

 When you use the AWS SDKs to create a bucket, you must create a client and then use the client to send a request to create a bucket\.
 As a best practice, you should create your client and bucket in the same AWS Region\.
-If you don't specify a Region when you create a client or a bucket, Amazon S3 uses the default Region US East \(N\.
+If you don't specify a Region when you create a client or a bucket, Amazon S3 uses the default Region, US East \(N\.
 Virginia\)\.

 To create a client to access a dual\-stack endpoint, you must specify an AWS Region\.
 For more information, see [Dual\-stack endpoints](dual-stack-endpoints.md#dual-stack-endpoints-description)\.
 For a list of available AWS Regions, see [Regions and endpoints](https://docs.aws.amazon.com/general/latest/gr/s3.html) in the *AWS General Reference*\.

 When you create a client, the Region maps to the Region\-specific endpoint\.
-The client uses this endpoint to communicate with Amazon S3: `s3.<region>.amazonaws.com`\.
+The client uses this endpoint to communicate with Amazon S3: `s3.region.amazonaws.com`\.
 If your Region launched after March 20, 2019, your client and bucket must be in the same Region\.
 However, you can use a client in the US East \(N\.
 Virginia\) Region to create a bucket in any Region that launched before March 20, 2019\.
 For more information, see [Legacy endpoints](VirtualHosting.md#s3-legacy-endpoints)\.

 These AWS SDK code examples perform the following tasks:
-+ **Create a client by explicitly specifying an AWS Region** — In the example, the client uses the `s3.us-west-2.amazonaws.com` endpoint to communicate with Amazon S3\.
++ **Create a client by explicitly specifying an AWS Region** – In the example, the client uses the `s3.us-west-2.amazonaws.com` endpoint to communicate with Amazon S3\.
 You can specify any AWS Region\.
 For a list of AWS Regions, see [Regions and endpoints](https://docs.aws.amazon.com/general/latest/gr/s3.html) in the *AWS General Reference*\.
-+ **Send a create bucket request by specifying only a bucket name** — The client sends a request to Amazon S3 to create the bucket in the Region where you created a client\.
++ **Send a create bucket request by specifying only a bucket name** – The client sends a request to Amazon S3 to create the bucket in the Region where you created a client\.
-+ **Retrieve information about the location of the bucket** — Amazon S3 stores bucket location information in the *location* subresource that is associated with the bucket\.
++ **Retrieve information about the location of the bucket** – Amazon S3 stores bucket location information in the *location* subresource that is associated with the bucket\.

 ------
 #### [ Java ]